Crespo-Otero-group/fromage/README.md

   <img height="150" src="doc/logo.png">
 </p>

 **fromage** (FRamewOrk for Molecular AGgregate Excitations) is a Python framework designed to facilitate the study of molecular aggregates in the excited state.
+It contains utilities for geometry manipulation going from periodic to finite models, exciton analysis and ONIOM calculations.

 **fromage** is developed at Queen Mary University of London by the [Crespo-Otero group](https://crespootero.wordpress.com/).